Apiiro Risk Assessment (ASPM)

 Security design patterns that are often neglected in APIs can include:

 Note: the challenge in capturing these risks at the design stage is to automatically identify and prioritize user stories (i.e. feature requests) that require the development of new APIs or modification of existing ones.
 Read this blog on how to implement this approach – Security at the Design.

 Protect your APIs Requires Context

-In order to address the limitations of traditional API Gateways and other production-time tools, Application Security professionals can leverage both Infrastructure-as-Code (IaC) and context from across the SDLC to make more informed – and earlier – decisions about API risks.
+In order to address the limitations of traditional API Gateways and other runtime security tools, Application Security professionals can leverage context from both Infrastructure-as-Code (IaC) and application code to make more informed – and earlier – decisions about API risks.

-Understanding the impact of changes to an application is essential to Application and Product Security.
-In order to understand the impact of a change, a security professional must be able to understand the full context of the system from cloud configuration settings and API security controls to the code itself.
+Understanding the impact of changes to an application architecture is essential to Application Security professionals.
+In order to understand the impact of a change, a security professional must be able to understand the full attack surface across the application architecture, with context from cloud infrastructure and API security controls to the source code itself.
 API Security cannot remain a standalone function.
-It is one element in a list of data points that extend throughout the SDLC.
+This is just one component in the architecture of the application.
 According to Gartner:

-In addition, a change doesn’t have to be to an API to affect the security of an API!
-If application code is modified to store new types of data, the risk of individual APIs may increase significantly.
-True end-to-end API Security requires a risk-based view that extends across the entire SDLC.
+In addition, a change doesn’t have to be in the API code to affect the security of an API!
+If application code is modified to store new types of sensitive data (e.g. PII, PHI or PCI), the risk of individual APIs may increase significantly.
+True end-to-end API Security requires a contextual static code, data flow, and text analysis with a risk-based view that extends across the entire software supply chain.

-Connect Apiiro to your source control manager and API gateways in minutes via read-only API to discover all your APIs and remediate security issues before releasing to the cloud, create a user and start a free trial.!
+Connect Apiiro to your source control manager and API gateways in minutes via read-only API to discover all your APIs in the source code and remediate risks before releasing to the cloud, create a user and start a free trial!